odpi/egeria/open-metadata-implementation/adapters/open-connectors/secrets-store-connectors/env-variable-secrets-store-connector/README.md

 # The Environment Variable Secrets Store Connector

 The *Environment Variable Secrets Store Connector* retrieves secrets from environment variables.
-The name of the secret requested is the name of the environment variable it tries to retrieve.
+Each secret is found in an environment variable named after the secret name, prefixed with its secret's collection  and "_".
+For example, the userId secret for the secret's collection "MY_CONNECTOR" is in an environment variable called MY_CONNECTOR_userId.

 It returns null if the environment variable is not defined.

 ## Deployment and configuration